Lancekc83/Eynzo/README.md

-Since mounting (eyeball install) is different you have to play with the camera offset toggle.
-If you think your drive is off.
+Since mounting (eyeball install) is different you have to play with the camera offset toggle,if you think your drive is off.
-Please remember to wait for a few more seconds after calibration hit 100% seems the progess bar is kinda off, before starting your observation
+Please remember to wait for a few more seconds after calibration hit 100% seems the progess bar is not in sync, before starting your observation

 This is performance fork due to high steer ratio, 'holding the wheels" during fast curves as you press the pedal is highly recommended.